donmccurdy/glTF-Transform/docs/SCRIPTING.md

 ## Scripting

 The Scripting API provides 1:1 parity for glTF's features (within [current limitations](/#limitations)).
 The documentation for each {@link Property} includes examples related to that glTF feature.
 A model is encapsulated within the API as a {@link Document}, with methods to add, remove, and edit its data.
-For a simple example — which would be considerably _less_ simple when editing a raw glTF file without the SDK — suppose we want to add a custom vertex attribute to a specific mesh in our scene.
+For a simple example, suppose we want to add a custom vertex attribute to a specific mesh in our scene.

 ```typescript
 import { WebIO } from '@gltf-transform/core';